xergioalex/sebastianmartinezvanegas.com/src/content/postsEn/coordenadas-de-un-plano-irrealizable-en-la-revista-poesia.md

 ---
-title: Coordenadas de un plano irrealizable en la revista Poesía
+title: Coordenadas de un plano irrealizable in the magazine Poesía
-description: Notas sobre Coordenadas de un plano irrealizable y selección, realizadas por Gina Saraceni y publicadas en la revista Poesía (de la Universidad de Carabobo).
+description: Notes on “Coordenadas de un plano irrealizable” and selection, made by Gina Saraceni and published in the magazine Poesía (from the University of Carabobo).
-category: Notas y selección
+category: Notes and selection
 date: 14/06/2022
 link: https://poesia.uc.edu.ve/coordenadas-de-un-plano-irrealizable/
 ---